-Learning Outcome: 02.03.01 Evaluate which properties of water are important for biological life.
+Learning Outcome: 02.03.01 Evaluate which properties of water are important for biological

-- 25) Hydrogen bonding produces which of the following properties of water? - A) Water boils at a lower temperature than expected. - B) Water is less dense as ice than as liquid water. - C) Water absorbs heat with a large change in temperature. - D) Water releases heat with a large change in temperature. - E) Water can be more dense as ice than as liquid water.
+- 26) Hydrogen bonding produces which of the following properties of water? - A) Water boils at a lower temperature than expected. - B) Ice is less dense than liquid water. - C) Water absorbs heat with a large change in temperature. - D) Water releases heat with a large change in temperature. - E) Land areas with an abundance of water have more extreme temperatures than land areas that are lacking water.

 Explanation: Due to the increased stability of hydrogen bonding at lower temperatures, water is less dense as ice than as liquid water.
-Water can absorb and release heat, but with a relatively small change in temperature.
-Due to hydrogen bonding, water boils at 100°C; without hydrogen bonding, it would boil at -91°C.
+Because water can absorb and release heat with a relatively small change in temperature, it is a great moderator of temperature.
+This means that areas with an abundance of water have less extreme temperature shifts than areas lacking water.
+Water boils at 100°C; without hydrogen bonding, it would boil at -91°C.